zainkhokhar1/Zain-s-Desk-WebApp/README.md

 In the bottom two containers ->

-1. Showing all the todo's remaining for today.
+1. One container to show the today todos.
-2. Showing all the todo's that's completed before today.
+2. 2nd one to show the todo's before today.

 show in the form of cards and use categories to create todo and on the todo card show different saved images on the cards based on categories. option to show the priority of the todo.(Important,Normal etc).